cengc13/cengc13.github.io/_posts/2020-05-08-final-project-final-blog.md

 ### The Objective

 Our goal is to take a comment text as input, and produces either 1(the comment is toxic) or 0 (the comment is non-toxic).
 It is basically a binary classification problem.
-There are three significant challenges regarding the dataset that one needs to take care of.
+There are three significant challenges regarding this competition that one needs to take care of.

 - **Data Size Issue**: the training dataset consists of more than 200,000 data, which thus requires a huge amount of time to clean and pre-process the data.
 In addition, training on regular GPUs might not be able to give us a decent model in a limited time.
 For example ,the commit time should be less than three hours on Kaggle, which is almost impossible for a typical multilingual model of 100 million parameters to converge on such a large size dataset.